 \subsection{Evaluation Metrics}

 For DSI evaluation, we report \textit{indexing accuracy} for memorization task and \textit{Hits@k} ($k \in \{1, 10\}$) metric for retrieval task.
-Indexing accuracy and Hits@k are defined as the proportion of documents correctly memorized and the proportion of correct documents ranked in the top k predictions, respectively.
-Now, we formally define metrics to summarize the model performance as we incrementally index new documents.
+Indexing accuracy and Hits@k are the proportion of correctly memorized documents and correct documents ranked in the top k predictions, respectively.
+We formally define metrics to summarize the model performance as we incrementally index new documents.
 Let $P_{n,o}$ denote the performance (e.g., indexing accuracy) on corpus $D_o$ after training on corpus $D_n$.
-Following prior works \citep{lopez2017gradient, riemer2018learning}, we compute the \textbf{average performance} ($A_n$), \textbf{forgetting} ($F_n$) and \textbf{learning performance} ($LA_n$) metrics after indexing the corpus $D_n$.
+Following prior work~\citep{mehta2021empirical}, we compute the \textbf{average performance} ($A_n$), \textbf{forgetting} ($F_n$) and \textbf{learning performance} ($LA_n$) metrics after indexing the corpus $D_n$.

-The term $F_{n}$ (also known as \textit{backward transfer}) refers to the effect of indexing the corpus $D_n$ on the performance of all previously indexed documents $D_o$, where $0 \leq o < n$. $LA_n$ (or \textit{forward transfer}) measures the model's ability to learn when presented with a new corpus $D_n$, and is defined as the average performance over the new corpora $D_1, \cdots, D_n$.
+The term $F_{n}$ (aka \textit{backward transfer}) refers to the effect of indexing the corpus $D_n$ on the performance of all previously indexed documents $D_o$, where $0 \leq o < n$. $LA_n$ (or \textit{forward transfer}) measures the model's ability to learn when presented with a new corpus $D_n$ and is defined as the average performance over the new corpora $D_1, \cdots, D_n$.
 When the $D_n^\text{th}$ corpus is incrementally indexed, $A_n$, $F_n$, and $LA_n$ are defined as follows: